How to Take Product Photos With Your Phone

 I hope that puts things into perspective :)

-When you're bootstrapping your craft business and just trying to get up and running, selling your crafts online, the last thing you're probably thinking about it is investing in an expensive camera for your photos.
+When you're bootstrapping your craft business and just trying to get up and running, selling your crafts online, the last thing you're probably thinking about is investing in an expensive camera for your photos.

 But the fact is, while having snazzy camera equipment might be nice, you can get some pretty amazing product photos these days with little more than a smartphone and some good lighting (natural light counts!).